sharmilasanu/Zooplus/README.md

 #  Zooplus:ledger:
 ## :white_check_mark: What is Zooplus?

-A simple Ecommerce Website Prototype with Homepage, Product details Page and a cart page.
+ A REST API developed with Node.js, Express.js and Mongodb.

 ## :white_check_mark: Objective